 Set Your Realistic Budget

 After planning your shop space, you should see to it that you can afford whatever plans and layout ideas.
-You might be able to change these things based on budget restrictions while they are still in a preliminary stage of development so try not get too attached or invested into the design process at this point.
+You might be able to change these things based on budget restrictions while they are still in a preliminary stage of development, so try not to get too attached or invested in the design process at this point.
 It’s always important just to focus on what matters most for now – identifying those essentials which will make up the backbone of your new store before investing any more money into other items like fixtures, fittings and unnecessary extras.

 Purchase All Necessary Things